 For a land built on the idea of a better tomorrow, maybe a disturbing utopian tomorrow, EPCOT was really beginning to show its age.

-I’m thrilled they’ve added the Ratatouille ride to Paris – it’s good, not Mickey & Minnie Runaway Railway good, but good.
+I’m thrilled they’ve added Remy’s Ratatouille Adventure to Paris – it’s good, not Mickey & Minnie Runaway Railway good, but good.

 Add the planned Coco upgrades to the Mexico Pavilion and Disney has really invested in making EPCOT a better experience.

 Still, there’s more work to be done.

 Soarin’ the World remains a favorite, but the pre-flight videos could use a bit of a facelift.

 I’m amazed that the Journey into the Imagination with Figment is still running.
 And I expect that once the current projects are done, it will be targeted next.

 I know Spaceship Earth is an iconic dark ride, but I found it more than a little disturbing.
 Maybe it’s the frequent stops – I think to help passengers on and off who need assistance.
 On the ascent, we were stuck in a reclined position surrounded by the animatronics for more time than I wanted.